epsy/clize/docs/reference.rst

-Clize deduces what kind of parameter to pick for the CLI depending on what kind of parameter is found on the python function as well as its annotations.
+Clize deduces what kind of parameter to pick for the CLI depending on what kind of parameter is found on the Python function as well as its annotations.

 .. note:: Python 2 compatibility